maiertudor/mobile-lab/README.md

 # Halfway-mobile

+###### I) Description:
-1) Description: it's a mobile platform where you can hire people for a part-time job, also a user can apply for a part-time job.
+it's a mobile platform where you can hire people for a part-time job, also a user can apply for a part-time job.
-2) Features:
+###### II) Features:
-    i) Authentication
+    1. Authentication
-    ii) View part-time jobs
+    2. View part-time jobs
-    iii) Apply for job
+    3. Apply for job
-    iv) CRUD on job
+    4. CRUD on job
-    v) Notification about jobs
+    5. Notification about jobs
-    vi) Offline/online support
+    6. Offline/online support
-    vii) Email if job accepted
+    7. Email if job accepted
-    viii) Char with the most wanted jobs ix)
+    8. Char with the most wanted jobs
-3) User roles:
+###### III) User roles:
-    i) Customer
+    1. Customer
-    ii) Employer
+    2. Employer